RelivoF/RelivoF/README.md

 - 👋 Hi, I’m @RelivoF
 - 👀 I’m interested in anything related with computers.
-- 🌱 I’m currently learning godot
+- 🌱 I’m currently learning fabric modding.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 You can reach me at @man69420 on discord.
 - 😄 Pronouns: he/him